Giles Dilnot

-Giles Tristan John Dilnot (born 7 January 1971), is a former BBC television presenter and reporter.
-He is now the Director of Communications and External Affairs for the Office of the Children's Commissioner for England.
+Giles Tristan John Dilnot (born 7 January 1971) is a British journalist and former television presenter and reporter.
+Since August 2024, he has been editor of ConservativeHome.

-Early life
+Early life and education

 Dilnot was born in Stoke-on-Trent, Staffordshire in 1971, and grew up in the village of Leeds (five miles east of the county town of Maidstone) in Kent, where his father was the vicar.

-Education

 Dilnot was educated on a son-of-clergy bursary at St. John's School, a boarding independent school for boys (now co-educational) in the town of Leatherhead in Surrey, followed by Jesus College, Cambridge, from whence he graduated in 1993.